marcus67/some_flask_helpers/README.md

 * Add logging
 * Restrict to Python 3.10 ...
 3.12
 * Run Python tests for Python 3.10 ...
 3.12
+* Add helper scripts to build and upload

 ### Version 0.2.5 (October 12th, 2023)